 When using spinal cord stimulators, a small medical device is used to send signals to the spinal cord.
 These signals prevent pain messages from reaching your brain.
 Instead of feeling pain, you feel the tingling of the electrical signals.

 Nerves called ganglions control the sympathetic nervous system.
 The large stellate ganglion controls the nerves in the upper body.
 Several ganglions in the lower body control the lower body nerves in the sympathetic chain.
 Blocking these nerves controls the pain in the upper or lower parts of your body.
 Sympathetic nerve blocks can be used for the following:

 - Chronic stomach pain

 Trigger points cause muscle pain or spasms in your body.
 These types of injections relax the muscles and stop your pain in that area.
 Once your pain levels subside,your doctor may prescribe exercises or physical therapy to strengthen the area of concern, so it heals properly.
 Trigger point injections may be used to treat:

 - Myofascial pain syndrome

 Our pain management clinic offers cutting-edge treatments not often found in hospitals and other medical centers.
-Our advanced programs include spinal cord stimulation, hormone replacement, stem cell treatments and more.
+Our advanced programs include spinal cord stimulation, hormone replacement, and more.
 For more information on relieving your chronic pain contact Colorado Clinic today at (970) 355-3225.